Contents

 -

 When the third tuple arrives, a new window is created and all the windows are updated.
 For the first time, we see a tuple released on the operator's output port.
 The output tuple contains the aggregate result from Window 1, which is now full.
-As soon as the output is released, the Aggregate operator closes the window.
+As soon as the output tuple is emitted, the Aggregate operator closes the window.

 -

 When the fourth tuple arrives, a new window is started, as before.
 Notice that Window 1, which we said was closed in the previous step, is gone now.
 At the same time, the new tuple causes Window 2 to reach its size limit.
-This triggers the release of Window 2's aggregate result in an output tuple, and Window 2 is closed.
+This triggers the emission of Window 2's aggregate result in an output tuple, and Window 2 is closed.

 -